Jia7777777/Java_project_1/README.md

 - As a user, I want to be able to add courses to **my course list** from **university course list**.
 - As a user, I want to be able to remove courses from **my course list**.
-- As a user, I want to be able to calculate total courses credits in **my course list**.